 More than just nutrition and hydration management

-With fluid intake, meal preferences and consumption and MUST scores all recorded and stored in one place and instantly available, updating nutrition and hydration care plans has never been easier.
+With fluid intake, meal preferences and consumption, and MUST scores all recorded/stored in one place and instantly available, updating nutrition and hydration care plans has never been easier or more effective.

-To find out how our electronic software for real-time care planning and daily notes can enhance the amount of information you can record, leading to improved quality of care, get in touch to book a demo.
+To find out how our care software for real-time care planning, as well as our daily notes can enhance the amount of information you can record and help to improve your quality of care, get in touch to book a demo with the team.